CBL Class Action

 ABOUT THE CBL CLASS ACTION

-The CBL Class Action is a legal action for shareholders of CBL Corporation Limited ("CBL") against the former directors of CBL and the company itself (by seeking leave to sue CBL as a corporate entity).
+The CBL Class Action is a legal action for shareholders of CBL Corporation Limited ("CBL") against the former directors of CBL and the company itself.

 The collapse of CBL in February 2018, just over two years after it was listed on the NZX and ASX, was one of the largest corporate failures in New Zealand's history.